Care2Serve Board

 DIRECTOR

-Andrew has extensive experience working in manufacturing, sales, financial services, tourism and the profit for purpose sectors holding senior leadership roles both in Tasmania and interstate.
-Andrew is currently the Chief Executive Officer of St John Ambulance Tasmania a community focused organisation with a significant volunteer base.
-Prior to this Andrew was the Managing Director for NRMA Tasmania overseeing a portfolio of iconic Tasmanian tourism businesses, after serving seven years at the RACT in a variety of senior operational leadership positions.
+Andrew has extensive experience working in manufacturing, sales, financial services, tourism and profit-for-purpose sectors, having held senior leadership roles both in Tasmania and interstate.
+He is currently the Chief Executive Officer of St John Ambulance Tasmania, a community-focused organisation with a significant volunteer base.

 Sam Wesson